quintonweenink/car-booking/README.md

 The most basic and important initial feature is for the pricing service is for it to return the price of the car based on a start and end date.
 Without this we can't have bookings.
 Lets build and test this first

+Took me a while to get the in memory db working.

+Going to stop development with the above.
+Just want to document the work that has been done.